FAQ/Walkthrough by Suprak the Stud

 This area is slightly to the south of Van Horn itself.
 It is northeast of Bluewater Marsh and can be found right along the water that leads to the edge of the map.

 |Notes||The "mansion" here has seen better days.
 There are actually two inhabitants of the mansion, both of which will likely be sleeping when you arrive.
 If they are awake, it won't make much difference because there are only two of them.
 Go through the front door and check around upstairs for some random goodies.
 Head downstairs which is where you'll find the two men sleeping.
 Try to take the money from the table and they'll wake up, so you may want to just shoot them first.
 Grab the cash on the table and look around for any other loot you can find.
 If you go around the back and climb up the stairs, you will find a wooden walkway and around the corner will be a cigarette card.|

-This cabin is slightly northwest of Wallace Station.
+This cabin is slightly northwest of Wallace Station in northern West Elizabeth.
 You will find it north of the Little Creek River, close to the Hanging Dog Ranch.